SimScaleGmbH/SimScale-Grasshopper-Plugin/README.md

 5. Set Project="Boston - WCD 2022", Simulation="Design 1", Simulation Run="Run 1"
 1. Toggle the boolean toggle connected to the Download component
 1. You should, after the procerss completes, see wind speed in the Rhino viewer, overlaid onto the geometry for context

+# Notes for contributors
+- Once a build is finalised, copy the bin folder over to latest stable, then zip it as a latest_stable.zip, tyhis should be automated at a later date